E-Alharbi/MiningCrystallographicModelBuildingPipelines/Readme.md

 - ElsevierToken= API key for Elsevier.
 If you do not have an Elsevier Token, you can get it from here  https://dev.elsevier.com and select get API key.
 [Optional]
 - ApplicationIdBack4app= App id from back4app.com.
 [Optional]
 - APIKeyBack4app= App key from back4app.com.
 [Optional]
+- BingApiKey= microsoft bing maps api key.
+You get an api key from here https://www.bingmapsportal.com.
+[Optional]
 Please note that
 - back4app.com :we use the countries public database in case only the city is mentioned in the author affiliation.
 You need to register in back4app.com to get the app id and api key.
+- we use microsoft bing maps when the city name in two different countries.
-- if you do not use the optional keywords, we only able to get the articles from open access resources.
+- if you do not use the optional keywords, this will reduce the results being collected.

 ### The output of the above command is three CSV files that contain the following